aws-cloudformation/cfn-language-discussion/README.md

 ### 1. Tracking issue

 Each RFC starts with a [tracking issue](.github/ISSUE_TEMPLATE/rfc_tracking_issue.md).
 This issue is the hub for conversation, community signal(+1s) and a unique identifier for the RFC.
+CloudFormation team members will comment on the issue to help clarify problems, stablize syntax and make sure no breaking changes are introduced.
+The goal of this discussion to make sure there is no major disagreenment on high-level proposal.

 > Before creating any issue, please make sure there are no similar issues in issue list or RFCs in RFC table.

 The tracking issue includes a checklist helps the RFC owner drive the RFC throughout the process.

-### 2. Reviewer

-Reach out to [cfn-language-discussion#](cfn-language-discussion@amazon.com) to get **TWO** reviewers.

-For each RFC, CloudFormation leadership will assign 2 reviewers who will review and approve the CloudFormation language RFC.
-An RFC will not be considered approved unless both reviewers approve.

-### 3. Kick off

-Before diving into writing the RFC, it is highly recommended having a kick-off meeting which include reviewers and some stakeholders who might be interested in this RFC or can contribute ideas and direction.
-The goal of this meeting is to have a preliminary discussion of the proposal: does it have breaking changes?
-What is the scope of this proposal?
-Can this new feature be part of an existing RFC?

-### 4. RFC Document
+### 2. RFC Document

 Now you can start drafting your RFC document itself.